 If you're looking for a different type of camera, check our guide to the best camera for creatives, and if you're just starting out, see our roundup of the best cameras for beginners.
 Meanwhile, read on for our guide to the best trail cameras available now.
 Note: there are currently some issues with stock so we have ordered the cameras in this list to reflect the shortage.
 Most models appear to be coming back into stock in late May.

-The best trail cameras available now
+The best trail cameras available

-With potentially unlimited battery time and no need to visit the camera to download stills and videos from the memory card this is the perfect trail cam for those more remote locations or areas where wildlife may be more flighty.
-It also has distance detection up to 100ft, shoots colour in the day and infrared at night.
+With potentially unlimited battery time and no need to visit the camera to download stills and videos from the memory card, this is one of the best trail cameras for more remote locations or areas where you want to avoid disturbing timid wildlife.
+It also has distance detection of up to 100ft.
+It shoots colour in the day and infrared at night.

-Considering the price of this trail cam, it has some specifications that compete with the most expensive products.
+This trail camera offers some impressive specs for the price, allowing it to compete with more expensive products.
 It boasts a video record time of up to 180 seconds and can trigger up to nine stills photos in burst mode.
-Capturing full HD video it also shoots a nifty 10MP still image and triggers in less than 0.5 seconds.
+It captures full HD video and shoots 10MP still images, firing in less than 0.5 seconds.

 With durable, waterproof housing, the Stealth Cam G42NG runs on eight AA batteries, while the metadata on files includes time, date, moon phase, and temperature to allow better accuracy when studying footage.

 If you need a trail camera that you can leave out in the field for longer periods, the Spypoint Solar-W is an ideal solution.
 This trail cam runs on its own lithium ion rechargeable battery, which is powered via the solar panel on top of the device, although it can also be powered by six AA batteries.